Alan Donegan: PopUp Business School Co-Founder, Entrepreneur, Financially Independent Pizza Lover, Marvel Movie fan and soon to be Script Writer

 Katie and I took control of our net-worth around about a decade ago and have been tracking it consistently for the last 5 years.
 It is AMAZING the difference this focus has made to our lives.
 It creates positive discussions every month about how we can work together to create the financial future we both want.

 Just the act of working out your net-worth and tracking it monthly can change your financial destiny.
-It is one of the most important first steps in Taking Control of your Finances
+It is one of the most important first steps in Taking Control of your Finances.
+This is the content from week one of the Rebel Finance School, which is a free course that Katie and I run to help people take control of their finances!

 What goes into your spreadsheet?

-This is the bit where it gets a bit more confusing as there are lots of different thoughts on what should be included in your net-worth and what shouldn't.
+This can be a bit more confusing as there are lots of different thoughts on what should be included in your net-worth and what shouldn't.
 I am going to tell you what Katie and I do and why we do it and I am going to let you make up your own mind as to what you want to include.

 What we don't include